-‘Letter drafted by PMO’: Mahua Moitra on Darshan Hiranandani’s claims in ‘cash for query’ row
+‘Letter drafted by PMO’: Mahua Moitra dismisses businessman’s allegations in ‘cash for query’ row

 The Trinamool Congress MP alleged that the prime minister’s office had drafted the letter and held a “proverbial gun to Darshan and his father’s [Hiranandani Group co-founder Niranjan Hiranandani] heads” to force them to sign it.

-“They were told they will be finished, the CBI would raid them and all government businesses would stop and all PSU bank financing would be stopped immediately,” she added.
+“They were told they will be finished, the CBI would raid them and all government businesses would stop and all PSU [public sector unit] bank financing would be stopped immediately,” she added.

 In response to Hiranandani’s claims, journalist Sucheta Dalal said that she did not know Moitra personally and so, the question of helping her did not arise.